 There are other species that produce both sexually and asexually in the wild but, when taken into captivity, revert to asexual reproduction only.
 Science has yet to explain this phenomenon.
 Nonetheless, it has been observed in labs all over the world.

-Still other species reproduce in both ways without any rhyme or reason.
+Still other species reproduce in both ways with no rhyme nor reason.
 One group of eggs might be left unfertilized while the next is fertilized.
 A female might reproduce asexually 90% of the time and sexually just 10% of the time.
 Sometimes there is no way to know what will happen until it actually happens.

 Are Stick Insects Asexual – Your Own Experiences

 If you own stick insects as pets, what have you observed?
 Are stick insects asexual in your experience?
-It would be fascinating to poll all of the stick insect owners in the UK to find out what their pets do.
+It would be fascinating to poll all of the stick insect owners around the world to find out what their pets do.
 It is probably a safe bet that not all of them observe their stick insects reproducing.

 In order for stick insects to reproduce effectively in captivity, they have to be well fed and well cared for.
 Conditions in their enclosures have to be just right as well.
 So while most species are more than prolific enough in the wild, getting them to reproduce in captivity is not necessarily the easiest thing in the world.